 There are many psychological theories that explore this behavior, but the point is, you may have some needy subconscious programming that is keeping you ill.
 Your mindset may be working against your best efforts to truly achieve your wellness goals.

-There’s no need to wallow in shame or judgment if this is you; recognize, accept, change.
+There’s no need to wallow in shame or judgement if this is you; recognize, accept, change.
 You may need to dig deeper than supplements and detox plans to get to the heart (or brain) of this situation; your subconscious mind may need some tending.
 Hypnotherapy and meditation are great places to start (today, for free, at home!); Emotional Freedom Technique, Cognitive Behavioral Therapy and personal counselling may also help you to come to terms with this blocker.

 Focusing on the Negative